National survey

 A fixed point is a point permanently secured with a stone or a bolt (sometimes under a shaft) with known coordinates and/or known height.
 The fixed points form the basis of all data with a spatial reference.

-An online map with all fixed points of the Liechtenstein National Survey can be found at Fixed point data service from Swisstopo
+An online map with all fixed points of the Liechtenstein National Survey can be found on the Swisstopo fixed point data service

 Topographic Landscape Model Switzerland (TLM) also in Liechtenstein